-Fighting for a Homeland: The vestigial French view their situation as this, because they built the place from scratch for generations, there was nothing when they arrived and now Indochina is their home, as opposed to France.
+Fighting for a Homeland: The vestigial French view their situation as this, because they arrived in Vietnam and set up a rubber plantation with the Vietnamese as labor, which they held for generations.
+As a result, they consider Indochina as their true home, as opposed to France.

 It's discussed in redux that the Americans are following the same path of the French, despite their superior might.

 Kurtz makes a point by showing Willard two almost identical and over-optimistic - if not Blatant Lies - reports in the media about the "improving" situation of the Vietnam War.
 The first one was written under LBJ and the second one years later, now with Nixon in power.